mbadwa/devops-notes/Jenkins-notes/jenkins-deep-dive.md

    - Expand the **Advanced details** section, paste the script under the **User data** section or run the commands from the [script](jenkins-setup.sh) after installation, for detailed info, here's the [jenkins documentation](https://www.jenkins.io/doc/book/installing/linux/).

    - Hit the Launch instance button
+   - Increase volume size to 20 GB
+     - Go to EC2 > JenkinsServer > Storage > click on the volume link
+       - Name: `Jenkins Root Volume`
+       - Actions > Modify volume > bump the size to 20GB
+       - Modify

 ### 2. Log into Jenkins server & Perform Initial Setup